aht/stream.py/doc/index.rst

       Signal that the executor will no longer accept job submission.

-      Worker threads/processes will be allowed to terminate after all jobs have been are completed.
+      Worker threads/processes will be allowed to terminate after all jobs have been completed.
 Without a call to :func:`close`, they will stay around forever waiting for more jobs to come.

    .. method:: shutdown()